top of page

 Why Liver is Often Recommended First

-Grass-fed liver supplements offer a whole-food form of iron, rather than just isolated minerals.
-That means you’re giving your body:
+Grass-fed liver supplements offer a whole-food form of iron rather than just isolated minerals.
+This means you’re giving your body:

 • Iron, with the necessary cofactors to use it